 Outgoing, alert, intelligent and game; neither fierce nor pugnacious.
 Sparing of affection to strangers.

 HEAD & SKULL:

 Skull of medium length, neither broad nor coarse, narrowing slightly from ear to eye, neither domed or absolutely flat between ears.
 Zygomatic arch curved, but not overdeveloped so as to bulge.
-Marked stop in front of eyes but not exaggerated.
+Marked stop but not exaggerated.
 Muzzle strong; well developed lower jaw.
 Length from eye to tip of nose equal length from eye to occiput.
 Nose black.
 Head well furnished with long hair, falling forward not affecting the dog’s ability to see.
 Lower jaw carrying small but not exaggerated amount of beard.
 In all giving a resolute expression.

 Large, round, dark brown, neither prominent nor sunken; set fairly wide apart.
 Eye rims black.